• Skip to content

 Final year

-You will work on design project incorporating technological strategies and detail drawing of your proposal.
-You’ll integrate technological strategies with a design project, addressing environmental performance, material selection, construction methods, structure, and sustainable design.
+You will work on a design project incorporating technological strategies and detailed drawings of your proposal.
+You’ll integrate technological strategies with a design project, addressing environmental performance, material selection, construction methods, structure and sustainable design.

-The humanities dissertation is based on a self-defined research project helping you identify areas you want to specialise in.
+The humanities dissertation is based on a self-defined research project to help you identify areas you want to specialise in.

 Your studies will culminate in your final project which you will showcase at the graduate show.